apache/incubator-ponymail/aaa_examples/README.md

 # AAA Examples
 This directory contains example AAA (Authentication, Authorization and Access) libraries for various use cases.

+To activate one of these scripts (or derivatives thereof), simply replace `site/api/lib/aaa.lua` with the AAA script of your choice.

 These script will require that `site/api/lib/config.lua` has one or more OAuth providers specified as authorities, as such: